 The objective of this project was to supply the national governments and related organizations of Uganda and Rwanda with decision support information that will enable them to more effectively identify hazardous locations and warn at-risk populations.
-This objective was split into three sub goals which included updating the Global Landslide Catalog, creating a landslide hazard potential map, and performing a preliminary assessment on the ability of three different rainfall detecting satellites to predict landslides.
-These project objectives fall under the disasters section of NASA’s Applied Science application areas.
+This objective was split into three sub-goals which included updating the Global Landslide Catalog (described below), creating a landslide hazard potential map, and performing a preliminary assessment on the ability of three different rainfall detecting satellites to predict landslides.
+These project objectives address the Disasters section of NASA’s Applied Science application areas.

-The Global Landslide Catalog (GLC) is an online database created in 2007 at NASA Goddard Space Flight Center (GSFC) to document global rainfall triggered landslide events.
+The first goal was to update the The Global Landslide Catalog (GLC), an online database created in 2007 at NASA Goddard Space Flight Center (GSFC) to document global rainfall-triggered landslide events.
 The GLC compiles information through a combination of newspaper reports, published articles, disaster databases, Google alerts, blog entries, and personal witness accounts.
 Each entry can be identified as a point on a map with specific information including date, time, location accuracy, landslide size, landslide type, and fatalities (Kirschbaum et al. 2015).
 Updates to this catalog will allow SERVIR to more effectively support landslide monitoring efforts.

 The second goal focused on creating a landslide hazard potential map that incorporated a number of known landslide risk factors to visually display areas where landslides are most likely to occur.
-This was accomplished through a heuristic approach, where a review of the literature helped determine which risk factors to consider, as well as which thresholds of each factor were likely to cause a landslide.
+This was accomplished through a review of the literature to determine which risk factors to considerand which thresholds of each factor were likely to cause a landslide.
 The resulting map gave end users concrete locations to apply appropriate policies and mitigation efforts rather than reliance on anecdotal evidence or spotty field studies.

 The final goal was a preliminary assessment of satellite rainfall performance in identifying landslide conditions.
-Measurements from both the Tropical Rainfall Measuring Mission (TRMM) and Global Precipitation Mission (GPM) were compared with ground based measurements from the Climate Hazards Group InfraRed Precipitation and with Station Data (CHIRPS) to assess their accuracies in monitoring rainfall events that were known to trigger landslides.
+Measurements from both the Tropical Rainfall Measuring Mission (TRMM) and Global Precipitation Mission (GPM) were compared with ground-based measurements from the Climate Hazards Group InfraRed Precipitation and with Station Data (CHIRPS) to assess their accuracies in monitoring rainfall events that were known to trigger landslides.

 The study area for this project encompassed the countries of Rwanda and Uganda, found in East Africa.
 Due to their topography, landslides can occur almost anywhere within their borders, although some sites see a much higher incidence.
 The Mt.
 Elgon region of Eastern Uganda is one such example.
 This study used historical landslide records and precipitation data spanning from 1998 until present day.

 SERVIR - the Regional Visualization and Monitoring System – is a joint effort between NASA and the United States Agency for International Development (USAID) utilizing Earth observations and predictive models derived thereof to aid decision makers.
 SERVIR has partnered with the Regional Center for Mapping of Resources for Development (RCMRD) in Nairobi, Kenya to create a SERVIR hub in Africa.
 RCMRD services 18 member countries including Uganda and Rwanda and oversees a variety of projects that improve environmental management and resilience to climate change.
-Currently, information on landslides from remotely sensed platforms is limited in Uganda and Rwanda.
-While there is a general knowledge of where landslide prone areas are located in both countries, more precise mapping and a deeper investigation of landslide characteristics in the region will help disaster management officials with preventative practices regarding rainfall triggered landslides.
+Currently, information on landslides from remotely-sensed platforms is limited in Uganda and Rwanda.
+While there is a general knowledge of where landslide-prone areas are located in both countries, more precise mapping and a more thorough investigation of landslide characteristics in the region will help disaster management officials with preventative practices regarding rainfall-triggered landslides.

 III.
 Methodology

-Landslide Event Data
+Landslide Event Data Identification